Kerbalism/Kerbalism/README.md

   Kerbalism extend Kerbal Space Program by simulating additional aspects of space missions.
   Anything will happen coherently to loaded and unloaded vessels alike, without exceptions.
-  All mechanics can be enabled, disabled and utterly configured by the user.
+  All mechanics can be enabled, disabled and utterly configured.

 #SIMULATION